nclskfm/nclskfm/README.md

 ### Joke of the hour
 <!-- joke -->
->Faster than a speeding bullet...
-More powerful than a locomotive...
-Able to leap tall buildings in a single bound...
-These are some of Chuck Norris's warm-up exercises.
+>The 11th commandment is ?Thou shalt not piss off Chuck Norris?
+This commandment is rarely enforced, as it is impossible to accomplish.
 <!-- /joke -->

-*Last update: Sun, 23 May 2021 12:34:21 GMT*
+*Last update: Sun, 23 May 2021 13:33:56 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)